daviddvs/ml_juju/README.md

 +------------------------------+
 ```

 The standard deplyment of a charm in Kubernetes reqiures the deployment of two pods, one with the charm code called Operator and the associated Workload pod (as shown above).
-If you work with Proxy Charms is juju, you will use the following option (in `metadata.yaml`) so that only the Operator charm pod is deployed (withoud the associated workload).
+If you work with Proxy Charms in juju, you will use the following option (in `metadata.yaml`) so that only the Operator charm pod is deployed (without the associated workload).
 ```yaml
 deployment:
   mode: operator